-The two tunnel boring machines starting at the mine site and Lockwood Beck require shafts to be constructed, down which the TBM components will be lowered and assembled in a cavern at the bottom.
+The tunnel boring machine starting at the mine site requires a shaft to be constructed, down which the TBM components will be lowered and assembled in a cavern at the bottom.
+An access shaft is also required at Lockwood Beck to facilitate refurbishment of the Wilton TBM, before it continues south.

 The majority of the mineral transport system shaft sinking operations will be undertaken by traditional drill and blast methods, using a multi-decked working platform (called a Galloway) suspended on winches from the surface.
 However, first the upper sections of the shafts must be sunk through near surface aquifers and sealed.